benjaminpugh11/stand_off/README.md

 # stand_off
 Stand Off Against a Rogue Computer Cowboy (RCC).

-This is an easy game that I created to remember some C basics.
-The code for this game covers
+This is an easy game that I created to remember some C basics as well as an advocate for why OOP exists.
+The code for this game covers the following C basics:
 * Basic C Syntax
 * Operators
 * Functions